 Major defence acquisitions are subject to an evaluation system based on the Analytic Hierarchy Process.
 This involves a comprehensive scoring and a robust technical assessment.
 To ensure that the technical assessment is not influenced by the price, a two-envelope system is used, with the pricing information released to the evaluation team only after the benefits assessment is completed.

 As a policy, MINDEF does not require offsets, export credit financing or any other forms of financing arrangements.

 The awarded procurement contract must first be made by the parties in accordance with the Government Contracts Act (Cap.
-120).
-The Singapore Government is not bound by a contract which does not conform to the obligations set out in this Act.
-The awarded procurement contract, such as the parties’ performance of their respective obligations, is governed by the private law of obligations (e.g. that of contract and of sale), which is the same as an ordinary commercial sales transaction.
-The contract facilitates planning, secures the expectations of MINDEF, SAF and DSTA, and sets out the obligations of the Companies that are awarded the contracts.
+118).
+The Singapore Government is not bound by a contract which does not conform to the requirements set out in this Act.
+The awarded procurement contract, and the performance of the parties’ respective obligations thereunder, is governed by the private law of obligations, as would be the case with an ordinary commercial contract.

 SALES, DISPOSALS AND REVENUE CONTRACTING

 DSTA also manages the procurement of disposal services and the sales of redundant or retired assets for MINDEF and the SAF.
 Similar to the procurement of goods and services, there is a structured process involving segregation of duties, designated approval authorities and proper documentation for accountability and audit trail.
-The default approach for sales is open tendering, with direct sourcing permitted only under exceptional circumstances.
+The default approach for sales is open sourcing, with direct or competitive sourcing by invitation permitted only under exceptional circumstances.